About Nuckolls County

 - Online access through the state portal is free for basic searches, though obtaining official certified copies requires an in-person or mail request with appropriate fees.

-Public access to court records is governed by Nebraska Court Rule § 6-1501 et seq. and Nebraska Revised Statute § 25-1270, which establish that most court records are presumptively open to public inspection unless specifically sealed by court order or protected by statute.
+Public access to court records is governed by Nebraska Court Rule § 6-1501 et seq.
+And Nebraska Revised Statute § 25-1270, which establish that most court records are presumptively open to public inspection unless specifically sealed by court order or protected by statute.
 In-person record searches can be conducted at the Clerk of the District Court office in Nelson during regular business hours, typically Monday through Friday, 8:00 AM to 5:00 PM.

 Property & Public Records

-Property and land records for Nuckolls County are maintained by the Register of Deeds office, located in the Nuckolls County Courthouse at 150 South Main Street, Nelson, NE 68961.
-The Register of Deeds can be contacted at (402) 225-4361 and is responsible for recording and preserving all real estate documents including warranty deeds, quitclaim deeds, mortgages, deeds of trust, releases, assignments, easements, right-of-way agreements, mechanic's liens, financing statements, and plat maps.
+Property and land records for Nuckolls County are maintained by the Register of Deeds office, located in Nuckolls County Courthouse at 150 South Main Street, Nelson, NE 68961.
+The Register of Deeds can be contacted at and is responsible for recording and preserving all real estate documents including warranty deeds, quitclaim deeds, mortgages, deeds of trust, releases, assignments, easements, right-of-way agreements, mechanic's liens, financing statements, and plat maps.

 - These records are public information under Nebraska Revised Statute § 76-237, which requires the Register of Deeds to maintain an index and make records available for public inspection.